Senior Wrangler

 1842 in the Senate House, Cambridge: the Senior Wrangler, achiever of "academic supremacy" (here, Arthur Cayley), is admitted to his degree as the top scorer in the university's final-year examinations in mathematics.

 2013 in the same room: the examiner announces the results of the same examinations.
 In keeping with recent tradition, he raises his academic cap to identify the Senior Wrangler (here, Arran Fernandez); at the end he follows the older tradition of throwing printed notices of the results from the balcony.

 The Senior Wrangler is the top mathematics undergraduate at the University of Cambridge in England, a position which has been described as "the greatest intellectual achievement attainable in Britain".

 Specifically, it is the person who achieves the highest overall mark among the Wranglers – the students at Cambridge who gain first-class degrees in mathematics.
 The Cambridge undergraduate mathematics course, or Mathematical Tripos, is famously difficult.

-Many Senior Wranglers have become world-leading figures in mathematics, physics, and other fields.
-They include Nicholas Barberis (behavioral finance scholar), George Airy, Jacob Bronowski, Christopher Budd, Kevin Buzzard, Arthur Cayley, Henry Cotterill, Donald Coxeter, Arthur Eddington, Ben Green, John Herschel, James Inman, J. E. Littlewood, Lee Hsien Loong, Jayant Narlikar, William Paley, Morris Pell, John Polkinghorne, Frank Ramsey, Lord Rayleigh (John Strutt), Sir George Stokes, Isaac Todhunter, Sir Gilbert Walker, and James H. Wilkinson.
+Many Senior Wranglers went on to become prominent figures in mathematics and other sciences.
+They include astronomers Sir John Herschel and Sir George Biddell Airy; physicists Sir Gilbert Walker, Sir George Stokes and Lord Rayleigh; and pure mathematicians such as Arthur Cayley, Ben Green and John Edensor Littlewood.

 Senior Wranglers were once fêted with torchlit processions and took pride of place in the university's graduation ceremony.
 Years in Cambridge were often remembered by who had been Senior Wrangler that year.

 The annual ceremony in which the Senior Wrangler becomes known was first held in the 18th century.
 Standing on the balcony of the university's Senate House, the examiner reads out the class results for mathematics, and printed copies of the results are then thrown to the audience below.
 The examiner no longer announces the students' exact rankings, but they still identify the Senior Wrangler, nowadays tipping their academic hat when reading out the person's name.